Riverboat (TV series): Production

 NBC hoped the series would defeat Maverick, a Western series which star James Garner would leave for a major theatrical film career a season later and be replaced by Roger Moore.
 Riverboat was described as "Wagon Train on water".
 Darren McGavin was known from playing Mike Hammer and Burt Reynolds was cast for romantic interest.

 "We've spent a lot of money and put a lot of time into making it a quality show," said McGavin.

+Reynolds reflected on the show in 2015:

+I wasn’t happy on that show, probably because I wasn’t very good.
+In fact, I was bad.
+I did the best I could, but I really didn’t know what I was doing.

 Home media

 On October 30, 2007, Timeless Media Group released a three-disc best-of set featuring 15 episodes from the series.

 On May 15, 2012, Timeless Media Group released Riverboat – The Complete Series on DVD in Region 1.

 Reception

 Critical

 The New York Times called the pilot "labored and dull".

 The Los Angeles Times said it was "produced with the slick vacuity of a B movie with pleasantly inconsequential stories and an utter disregard for the color and background that the Riverboat called for."